Actility LoRa

 The general device registration for LoRa devices is no longer supported.

-Existing LoRa devices that have been created in Cumulocity IoT with the general device registration process have limitations.
+Existing LoRa devices that have been created in Cumulocity with the general device registration process have limitations.
 For those devices, it is not possible to send operations to the device, deprovision the device and set the LoRa device protocol type with custom device protocol configuration.

 It is recommended to delete and re-register these devices using LoRa device registration to fully use the LoRa feature.